gylfirst/GylNVim/README.md

 This repository contains all my configuration files for my NeoVim.
 You are free to use the config and modify it.

-> You need Git installed on your computer.
+> You need sudo and git installed on your computer.

 ## Config details